For once, we all must have wondered why plants need light and how exactly different light colors help with their growth.

 With a short wavelength range between 430-500nm, it is readily available for absorption by chlorophyll.

 Although one of the actual light colors assists with Photosynthesis, it is not nearly as effective on its own as when combined with red.

 Moreover, plants that quickly absorb blue light are usually compact and thicker, with darker green leaves preventing lanky stem growth.

 Cyan refers to greenish-blue with a wavelength range between 500-520nm, a combination of green and blue light colors.

-Green, on the other hand as a wavelength range between 520-565nm.
+On the other hand, green is a wavelength range between 520-565nm.

 Cyan and green are less helpful to chlorophyll, but they may help the plant reach its full potential.

 Green is considered the least effective light color for plants’ growth.